How fit do I need to be?

 How far do I cycle each day?

-Daily distances range from 16 to 78 miles, and there is some hilly terrain so some cycle training in advance of your holiday is recommended.
-Have a look at our tours page to find which route suits you best.
+Daily distances range from 16 miles (25km) to 78 miles (125 km), and there is some hilly terrain, so some cycle training in advance of your holiday is recommended.
+Have a look at our Leisure Tours and Sport Tours pages to find which route suits you best.

 How hard are the different tours?